 What is TMS?

-Transcranial Magnetic Stimulation (TMS) is a technological breakthrough in the treatment of Major Depression, PTSD, Anxiety, and other disorders.
+What is TMS?
+Transcranial Magnetic Stimulation (TMS) is a technological breakthrough in the treatment of Major Depressive Disorder (MDD), Treatment-Resistant Depression (TRD), Post Traumatic Stress Syndrome (PTSD), Obsessive-Compulsive Disorder (OCD), Anxiety, and other mood disorders.
 It is an FDA-approved, non-invasive treatment that has been recognized by the American Psychiatric Association in its Best Practices Guidelines as an effective treatment for depression.
-What is TMS?
-It’s a safe and effective outpatient treatment for individuals diagnosed with Major Depressive Disorder (MDD) or similar disorders who have not experienced satisfactory improvement from antidepressant medication.

-In FDA clinical trials, 2 out of every 3 patients reported remission or a reduction in depression symptoms after completion of TMS Therapy.
-Subsequent studies have consistently shown 3 out of every 4 patients positively responding to TMS.
-What is TMS?
-Learn more about clinical results.
+In FDA clinical trials, 2 out of every 3 patients reported remission or a significant reduction in depression symptoms after completion of TMS Therapy.
+Subsequent studies have consistently shown at least 3 out of every 4 patients positively responding to NeuroStim TMS Therapy.

 NeuroStim TMS is the leading TMS provider in the Pacific Northwest with seven (7) clinic locations conveniently located around the Puget Sound.
 NeuroStim TMS has performed over 100k successful treatments to date.